 - 1. The content you publish is attached to and becomes a part of your LinkedIn profile, positioning you as an expert and thought leader. - 2.
-You can create an always-on strategy with your C-level team, subjectmatter experts, and employees by delivering your message with credibility and authenticity. - 3.
-Your posts have the potential to be featured on LinkedIn Pulse and recommended to a much broader group of members.
+You can create an always-on strategy with your C-level team, subject-matter experts, and employees by delivering your message with credibility and authenticity. - 3.
+Your posts have the potential to be distributed in our trending topics and recommended to a much broader group of members.